Existence Criterion of Solutions to the Inverse Problem of Photocount Statistics Obtained by the Inverse Bernoulli Transform: Conclusions

 \section{Conclusions}

-As shown above, non-ideal quantum efficiency $\eta<1$ leads to a number of problems when trying to reconstruct photon-number distribution $P_{n}$ from the measured photocount distribution $Q_{m}$.
+As was discussed above, non-ideal quantum efficiency $\eta<1$ leads to a number of problems when trying to reconstruct photon-number distribution $P_{n}$ from the measured photocount distribution $Q_{m}$.
 These problems must be taken into account in practical implementation of the recovery procedure.
+In the present paper we have shown that for $\eta<0.5$ in the case of an infinite distribution of photons, the problems associated with solving the inverse problem of photocount statistics in the form~(\ref{eq:minverse}) are not in the instability of the behavior of its solution, but in the fact that a solution in the form of the inverse Bernoulli transform does not always exist.

-In the present paper, to our knowledge, we did the first detailed stability analysis of the solutions obtained by inverse Bernoulli transform for infinite $Q_{m}$ distributions.
-We found the criterion that allows us to estimate the stability of the solution for arbitrary types of infinite photocount distributions for any $\eta\in[0,1]$.
-According to the obtained criterion, it become possible for each $Q_{m}$ to determine the minimum possible $\eta=\eta_{cr}$, below which the reconstruction of the infinite $P_{n}$ distribution becomes impossible.
+Also we have found the criterion that allows us to determine whether or not there exists a solution to the inverse problem of photocount statistics in the form of the inverse Bernoulli transform for arbitrary types of infinite photocount distributions for any $\eta\in(0,1]$.
+According to the obtained criterion, it becomes possible for each $Q_{m}$ to determine the minimum possible $\eta=\eta_{cr}$, below which the reconstruction of the infinite $P_{n}$ distribution by inverse Bernoulli transform becomes impossible.

-The results for finite distributions also seems to us rather important since it can positively influence the development of numerical methods for solving the inverse problem of photocount statistics.
+The results obtained for finite distributions also seems to us rather important since it can positively influence the development of numerical methods for solving the inverse problem of photocount statistics.
 The obtained results show that normalization of the experimentally obtained distribution of photocounts is insufficient to obtain the correct solution using the inverse Bernoulli transform.
 It is necessary to additionally ensure that probabilities $Q_{m}$ lie inside the $Q$-simplex.
 This condition indicates a new way of developing algorithms for solving the inverse problem of photocount statistics.